CogitoNTNU/AlphaZero/README.md

 After 100 000 self-played games on Four In A Row, the network is able to play at a decent level with 500 searches per move.

 ### Speeding up training
 Even though AlphaZero is an effective algorithm and has achieved impressive feats, it is infamous for its computation costs required for training.
 Speeding up training is essential for several reasons.
 First of all, faster training allows us to tune hyperparameters considerably faster; we calculated that it went from taking weeks to only taking a few days.
-Secondly, AlphaZero are now able to complete training in a couple of days instead of weeks.
+Secondly, AlphaZero are now able to complete training in a couple of days instead of weeks.<br><br>
 There were two concepts that significantly sped up the training; parallelization and batching.
-We also used caching, which had a minor speed improvement.
+We also used caching, which caused a minor speed improvement.
 We had eight processes that generated games in parallel.
 Each of which played 400 games simultaneously, bathing up the Resnet predictions.
 Thus a total of 4000 games were played in parallel each epoch.
 All of this resulted in a speedup of about 16 times.

 ## Add your own game